The ACTH test measures the level of adrenocorticotropic hormone (ACTH) in the blood. ACTH is a hormone released from the pituitary gland in the brain.

 Your doctor will likely ask you to have the test done early in the morning.
 This is important, because cortisol level varies throughout the day.

 You may also be told to stop taking medicines that can affect the test results.
 These medicines include glucocorticoids such as prednisone, hydrocortisone, or dexamethasone.
+(Do not stop these medicines unless instructed by your provider.)

 How the Test will Feel